IBM/localK8Dev/README.md

 For the purposes of this tutorial the application is run without a backing database (i.e. data is stored in-memory).

-# Deploying the application to a local single-node cluster using Minikube
+# Setting up a local single-node cluster using Minikube

 Minikube is a tool that makes it easy to run Kubernetes locally.
 Minikube runs a single-node Kubernetes cluster inside a VM on your workstation.